 Is Prozac Addictive?
 What You Need To Know

-One of the most commonly prescribed antidepressants, Prozac, has helped many people deal with their mental health problems.
+One of the most commonly prescribed antidepressant medications, Prozac, has helped many people deal with their mental health conditions.

-However, there is rising concern about the risk of becoming dependent on this medication and how hard it can be to stop taking it.
+However, there is rising concern about the risk of developing psychological dependence on this prescription drug and how hard it can be to stop taking it.

-About 56 - 80% of people who stopped taking Prozac have withdrawal symptoms, some of which are bad enough to make daily life difficult.
+About 56 - 80% of people who stopped using Prozac have withdrawal symptoms, some of which are severe enough to make daily life difficult.

-Starting or stopping Prozac can be hard, and having guidance can help.
+Starting or stopping Prozac can be challenging, and having guidance from a healthcare professional can help.

 Prozac can induce physiological dependence, which is not the same as addiction.